rogerfischer/RepData_PeerAssessment2/PA2_NOAA_Storm.md

 # b_damage[4, c(2, 8, 23:28, 36) ] # $2.1 billion dollars
 ```

 B in the exponent variables (PROPDMGEXP, CROPDMGEXP) means billion, but as we will see below, this is not always true.
-High numbers do not correspond to billions.
+High numbers over hundred do definitely not correspond to billions.

 ```r